STEREOHYPE / HABITAT SETS (ROUND ONE)

-FL@33 and it's sister company Stereohype, graphic art label / online boutique, have partnered up with Habitat in 2010 to develop and manufacture a series of themed button badge sets of four to be sold in Habitat stores across France, Germany, Spain and also the three London flagship stores of Habitat UK – now part of Home Retail Group.
+FL@33 and it's sister company Stereohype, graphic art label / online boutique, partnered up with Habitat to develop and manufacture a series of themed button badge sets of four to be sold in Habitat stores across France, Germany, Spain and also the three London flagship stores of Habitat UK – later part of parent company Sainsbury’s Argos.

 A packaging was developed in close collaboration with Habitat and after all required lab-tests and procedures were finalised – the first five badge sets were produced at the time as a test-run.
-FL@33 improved the packaging further the following year for another – even larger order for the 2011/12 sets.
+FL@33 improved the packaging further the following year for another – even larger order.

 ___ Shown here are pictures of the final badge sets but also a few snapshots of sketches, packaging details and first samples from China.

 The selected Habitat badge sets were produced in China – the first time in Stereohype's history – as quantities were simply too high for our usual manufacturing processes in the United Kingdom.

 ___ For the very first time we were in a position to offer royalties to the selected designers – a real pleasure as this was something we always had in mind but knew it would only become possible when truly large quantities of one particular design would be sold.

 ___ The first five high-quality badge sets hit all Habitat stores in September 2010.

 CLICK FOR MORE INFO | CREDITS: BUTTON BADGE DESIGNERS